ottok/debcraft/README.md

 > **Feedback welcome!** Debcraft is still in early development and your feedback is greatly appreciated.
 Bug reports at https://salsa.debian.org/otto/debcraft/-/issues are welcome on for example:
 >
 > * Documentation: Is it easy to start using Debcraft?
 How could the documentation be clarified further?
 > * Structure: Are you able to productively use Debcraft?
 Is the tool easy to reason about?
-Does the features and code architecture make sense?
+Do the features and code architecture make sense?
 > * Compatibility: Does Debcraft work on your laptop and with your favorite Linux distro / release / package?

 ## Usage